machinekit/mksocfpga/HW/Quartus-Qsys-Ip-search-path_linux-location.md

 </library>

-Linux Quartus 15.1(Installed in standard location) Relocation Fix:
+Linux Quartus 15.1(Installed in standard location) Relocation Fix for addidn a path to a new global custom ip core:

 (path is relative to quartus project folder)